st4inl3s5/kizagan/README.md

 Bu backdoor ile işleyebileceğiniz suçlardan sorumlu değilim.

-# New update version (1.3)
+# New update version (1.4)
 New feautures :

-Chat command added.You can chat with victim,with gui now.
+Optional : When the trojan executed on victim's machine,the file(you specified on code) will started and trojan will run on background.So,the trojan will be less suspicious.

-tr: Yeni güncelleme versiyon (1.3)
+tr: Yeni güncelleme versiyon (1.4)
 Yeni özellikler :

-Sohbet özelliği eklendi.Artık kurban ile sohbet edebileceksiniz.Ayrıca arayüzü de var.
+Opsiyonel : Trojan kurban bilgisayarda çalıştırıldığı zaman,kodda belirttiğiniz dosya çalışacak ve trojan arkaplanda çalışacak.Böylece,trojan daha az şüpheli olacak.

 # ENGLISH SETUP and USAGE :